Director/Elementary 1 Teacher

 Rachel Wallace Reid

 Rachel is an alumna of the Center; she was a student here from 1976-1984.
 She received her B.A. in art history from the University of Central Florida in 1994 and an M.A. in art history from the University of Florida in 1997.
 Rachel was a museum educator for four years before returning home to the Center, where she has taught since 1998.
 Rachel completed her Montessori training at the Institute for Advanced Montessori Studies in Silver Spring, Maryland.
-Rachel is delighted that her son, Evan, is a student at the Center.
+Rachel is delighted that her son, Evan, was a student at the Center.

 Juana was born in Lima, Peru.
 She moved to Spain after high school and received her bachelor’s degree in social work from the University School of Social Work in Vitoria (the University of the Basque Country).
 She worked as an educator with children for many years.
 She was also instrumental in developing community programs for at-risk families.
 She has been living in Bradenton with her wonderful husband and son Eddie since 1991, and has been at the Center since 2001.
 Juana completed her Montessori training at the Seacoast Center for Education in Celebration, Florida.\